 Use: add spice and warmth to meat dishes, and yogurt sauces.

 Use: Enjoy mixed with olive oil with crusty bread for dipping.
 Use it as a marinade for tofu or mix the spices into breadcrumbs if you're making breaded veggies.
-Sprinkle on hummus, grilled chicken, mix with feta cheese, tomatoes and onions.
+Sprinkle on hummus, and grilled chicken, and mix with feta cheese, tomatoes, and onions.

 This site contains general information about diet, health, fitness, and nutrition.
 This information should not be used to diagnose, treat, prevent, or cure any disease or condition.
 Please consult with your physician before using any dietary supplement or before beginning a diet or exercise program.

 Leave a Reply